-One of the Wisconsin couples was striving to work through such a problem with their 12-year-old daughter, who was pushed by a counseling program to say she wanted to be a boy.
-Her parents, understanding her needs and long-term health best, desired to provide her more opportunities to work through her very real struggles before making any permanent changes, including her name or pronoun usage.
+One of the Wisconsin couples in this case was striving to work through such a problem with their 12-year-old daughter, who was pushed by a counseling program to say she wanted to be a boy.
+Her parents, understanding her needs and long-term health best, wanted to give her more opportunities to work through her very real struggles before making any permanent changes, including her name or pronoun usage.

-Unfortunately, the school disregarded the objections of her parents, and officials said they would refer to her by whatever name or pronoun she chose, without first informing her parents or getting their consent.
+Unfortunately, the school that their daughter attended disregarded her parents’ wishes.
+School officials told the parents they would refer to their daughter by whatever name or pronoun she chose, without first informing them or getting their consent.

-Treated as an afterthought or a problem, the parents were ultimately forced to withdraw their daughter from her school to protect her and preserve their God-given, constitutionally protected parental role.
+Treated as an afterthought or a problem, the parents were ultimately forced to withdraw their daughter from the school to protect her and preserve their God-given, constitutionally protected parental role.

-On November 17, after sending a letter outlining their concerns, which went unanswered, the parents had no choice but to file a lawsuit against the district.
-ADF attorneys serve as co-counsel for the two families along with Wisconsin Institute for Law & Liberty.
+In November 2021, after sending a letter outlining their concerns, which went unanswered, the parents had no choice but to file a lawsuit against the district.
+Alliance Defending Freedom attorneys serve as co-counsel along with the Wisconsin Institute for Law & Liberty (WILL).
 Additionally, another couple has joined the lawsuit against the district to make sure the same thing doesn’t happen to their children.

 Even experts in the psychiatric field argue that parents are an integral part of a child’s health decisions.

-Dr. Stephen B. Levine, a Distinguished Life Fellow of the American Psychiatric Association, stated that “social transition” of children is an experimental therapy that exposes vulnerable children to dangerous and lifelong physical, social, and mental health risks.
-Dr. Levine notes in an expert affidavit that “[a]t a minimum, informed consent of parents is essential…”
+Dr. Stephen B. Levine, a Distinguished Life Fellow of the American Psychiatric Association, stated that the social transition of children is an experimental therapy that exposes vulnerable children to dangerous and lifelong physical, social, and mental health risks.
+Dr. Levine notes in an expert affidavit that “[a]t a minimum, informed consent of parents is essential.”

-The Kettle Moraine School District’s policy disregards expertise like Dr. Levine and parents’ long-recognized rights and responsibilities, and instead takes life-altering decisions out of parents’ hands and places them with educators, who are not experts.
+Kettle Moraine School District’s policy disregards expertise like Dr. Levine’s—along with parents’ long-recognized rights and responsibilities—and instead takes life-altering decisions out of parents’ hands and places them with educators, who are not experts.